|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 FUEL BUNDLE ASSEMBLY SUPPORT:

 The fuel bundles are repositioned and/or replaced from time to time using an overhead gantry crane and remote manipulation.
 Note that the air lock size must be sufficient to allow extraction and replacement of individual fuel bundles and individual intermediate heat exchange bundles.
-During the fuel bundle removal process used fuel bundles are lifted 0.5 m to clear the fuel bundle support brackets and then are then moved horizontally to the reactor perimeter zone of the primary sodium pool where the irradiated fuel bundles are stored until they lose most of their fission product decay heat, before being removed from the primary sodium pool.
+During the fuel bundle removal process used fuel bundles are lifted 0.5 m to clear the fuel bundle support sockets and then are then moved horizontally to the perimeter of the primary sodium pool where the irradiated fuel bundles are stored until they lose most of their fission product decay heat, before being removed from the primary sodium pool.

-The gantry crane is located above this maximum liquid sodium height.
+The gantry crane is located above maximum anticipated liquid sodium height.
 The bricks forming the pool thermal insulation must have surrounding structural steel elements that firmly stabilize the outer steel wall to the surrounding concrete walls and to upper level steel walls to prevent a structural failure in severe earthquake conditions.
 Hence the FNR fuel bundle can be thought of as being centrally located in a 15 m deep liquid sodium pool with a liquid sodium top surface which is 1 m below the pool deck.

 The concrete walls surrounding the primary sodium pool are stabilized on the outside by earth/rock embankments with a one unit rise for each two horizontal units.
 These embankments should be drained at the bottom, should have grass growing on top with sets of concrete stairs.
 Rain should either run off the surface or should drain out via a sloped drains near the bottom.
-Even if there is a violent earthquake causing a total sodium pool rupture this embankment must contain the sodium and must prevent rain or flood water reaching the sodium.
+Even if there is a violent earthquake causing a total sodium pool rupture this embankment must contain the liquid sodium and must prevent rain or flood water reaching the sodium.

 The main chemical threat from a power FNR is the 4600 m^3 of liquid sodium contained in the primary sodium pool.
 If this liquid sodium contacts water there will be an explosive chemical reaction which liberates hydrogen that will spontaneously ignite in an air atmosphere.
 Hence one of the main issues in FNR design is choice of a reactor site where the sodium will NEVER be exposed to flood water.